Baqer Al-Najjar

-Baqer Salman Al-Najjer (باقر سلمان النجار, born in 1953) is a Bahraini sociology professor, politician, author, and columnist.
-He serves as Chairman of the Board of Trustees of the Arab Sociological Association.
+Baqer Salman Al-Najjer (باقر سلمان النجار, born 1953) is a Bahraini sociology professor, politician, author, and columnist.
+He serves as chairman of the Board of Trustees of the Arab Sociological Association.

 Early life and education

 Al-Najjar was born in 1953.
 He obtained a Bachelor of Arts from Kuwait University in 1976.
 His postgraduate diploma was from Alexandria University.
-Finally, in 1983, he earned his Doctor of Philosophy in Sociology from Durham University.
+In 1983, he earned his Doctor of Philosophy in Sociology from Durham University.

 Career

 Al-Najjar worked as a research coordinator in Kuwait for the Joint Program Production Corporation of the Gulf Cooperation Council.
 He has been a professor of sociology at the University of Bahrain since 1984, once headed the Department of Social Sciences, and served as Dean of the College of Arts there from 1995 to 1999.
 He was a visiting fellow at the Harvard University Center for Middle Eastern Studies in 2015 and a visiting professor at the University of Exeter from 2002 to 2003.
 He is a member of a number of Bahraini, Arab, and worldwide scientific and civil organizations, most notably the Middle East Studies Association of North America and the Arab Council for Childhood and Development.
 Considered among the most prominent and prolific Gulf researchers in sociology, he is also a columnist for the newspapers Asharq Al-Awsat and Al Bilad.